Ovarian Cancer Awareness Month and Teal Ribbon Day

 Both germ cell and sex-cord stromal cell ovarian cancers respond well to treatment and are often curable.
 If either of these cancers affect only one ovary, it may be possible for younger women to have children after treatment.

-Ovarian Cancer Awareness Month - February 2011
+Ovarian Cancer Awareness Month - and Teal Ribbon Day - February each year.

 For more information, visit the Ovarian Cancer Australia Website